city_hall

 *We do not provide direct clinical services but a number of programs at BPHC do provide clinical and/or direct services.

-The Center for Behavioral Health and Wellness (est. 2022) at BPHC will help provide resources to improve mental health to everyone in Boston.
+The Center for Behavioral Health and Wellness (est. 2022) at BPHC helps to provide resources to improve mental health for everyone in Boston.
 The Center envisions a community where everyone feels supported and can thrive.
-The Center will aim to reduce barriers that impact behavioral health.
+The Center aims to reduce barriers that impact behavioral health.

 Learn more about us